VinGarcia/ddd-go-template/v1-simple-with-short-interface-names/README.md

 # DDD Go Template - Simple with Short Interface Names version

-If you haven't read yet, I recommend reading the `foolproof/README.md` first.
+If you haven't read yet, I recommend reading the `v1-very-simple/README.md` first.

-This example template has the same logical structure as the `foolproof` version, but organizes the interfaces and DTOs in a way that allows better names, such as:
+This example template has the same logical structure as the `v1-very-simple` version, but organizes the interfaces and DTOs in a way that allows better names, such as:

 - `rest.Provider` instead of `domain.RestProvider`